ivadim/movies/README.md

 #Overview

 Script analyzes current films which playing in theaters and calculates average age of cast.
-By default it shows only films if more then 70% of cast members has birthday in tmdb.org and freebase.org(This parameter is called accuracy)
+By default it shows only films if more then 70% of cast members has birthday in tmdb.org and freebase.org(This parameter is called accuracy).
+Movies without no cast are not shown.

+#Requirements

+* Python *2.7*

 #How to run